 BEST PASSWORD MANAGER OVERALL

 When it comes to the best password managers 1Password checks more boxes than any other service.
-It supports the latest AES-256 encryption standards, works with a wide range of websites, services and devices, and offers an easy-to-use interface.
+It supports the latest AES-256 encryption standards, works with a wide range of websites, services, multiple devices, and offers an easy-to-use interface.
 Available on every major computer and mobile platform, 1Password also has plugins for Chrome, Firefox, Safari and Edge that can automatically (and securely) pull your various logins from the 1Password vault and sign you in without you having to memorize a million different passwords.

 On top of all that, there’s even a travel mode that will automatically remove designated logins when you cross a border into a new country.
 And at just $2.99 a month, 1Password is very affordable considering this app will help keep some of your most critical online accounts more secure than ever before.

 If 1Password and LastPass were closely matched, then LastPass and DashLane could be mistaken for clones.
 But there are some small differences.
-For starters, Dashlane has a more robust password creation tool that lets you adjust the length and complexity of your password to fit the requirements of different websites.
+For starters, Dashlane has a more robust password generator tool that lets you adjust the length and complexity of your password to fit the requirements of different websites.
 Another powerful feature Dashlane offers is the ability to change every password in your vault with a single click.

 But the most significant difference between Dashlane and other services comes down to its privacy practices.
 While Dashlane does collect some data on you, it’s significantly less information than what other services might gather.
-And while that extra layer of online anonymity is nice, it will cost you: Dashlane costs $3.99 a month instead of $2.99, but it does offer a single-device freemium plan if you want to get a feel for it first.
+And while that extra layer of online anonymity is nice, it will cost you: Dashlane costs $3.99 a month instead of $2.99, but it does offer a single-device free version if you want to get a feel for it first.

 Like LastPass and Dashlane, Keeper goes toe-to-toe with 1Password in most of the important areas, and is even more secure than 1Password in some regards (Keeper won’t let you use a PIN to login into the mobile app.
 Even better, it offers the cheapest paid tier around, only costing $2.91 a month for an individual plan.
 However, this is balanced out by the fact that Keeper does not include as many secondary perks for free.
 Features like secure cloud storage and dark web monitoring are only available for an additional fee, while a one-click password change feature is non-existent.